modataconsulting/dbt_ga4_project/README.md

+**NOTE: This project is still very much a work in progress, with much of the larger model restructering still to come...**

 # dbt GA4 Project
 First and foremost, this project is based off of the dbt [GA4 Package by Velir](https://hub.getdbt.com/velir/ga4/latest), but has been modified and refactored for internal purposes.